Shivi2599/Trainity-Internship-Projects/Data Analytics Process - Application in Real Life Scenario/ReadMe.md

-# Project 1 - Data Analytics Process - Application in Real Life Scenario
+# Data Analytics Process - Application in Real Life Scenario

 ## Title: Applying the Data Analytics Process to Purchase a Laptop